mlabs-haskell/hydra-auction/README.md

 Will build the CLI application and link it to `./result/bin/hydra-auction`.

+## Starting docker-compose environment

+To setup the environment required for the demo, we have a compose file which will start a single cardano-node and 3 hydra-nodes for the delgates.

+We recommend using the `spin-up-new-devnet.sh` script as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.

 ## CLI usage

 Different terms for auction are stored in JSON and auctions named with string.